Product News

 How does that become flashcards?

-Once it has those key points, Luna allows the user to check and edit any information they feel needs tweaking, then feeds it back through the AI again - this time, the AI is figuring out how to turn each insight into a true/false and a short answer question.
+Once it has those key insights, Luna allows the user to check and edit any information they feel needs tweaking, then feeds everything back through the AI to turn each insight into a true/false and a short answer question.
 That then forms the basis of the flashcard.
-Et voila, Luna has turned a significant chunk of text into a collection of flashcards.
-The user can then customise them however they please, but the AI has done the grunt work that used to put students off making flashcards.

 How OpenAI uses data from Luna